 A Doraemon statue sitting on a bench

-The Unicoern Gundam isn’t the only pop culture icon you can find in the area.
+The Unicorn Gundam isn’t the only pop culture icon you can find in the area.
 There is a Doraemon statue on the other side of Diver City that is super popular with young children and families.
-Plus, inside the malls, you’ll find a plenty of character and franchise stores like a Jump Store, Disney Store and Hello Kitty shop.
+Plus, inside the malls, you’ll find plenty of character and franchise stores like a Donguri (Ghibli Store), a Disney Store, and a Hello Kitty shop.
 Oh, and did we mention the pop culture festivals and concerts?
-Odaiba is the venue for super popular festivals like the Tokyo Idol Festival and Comiket, as well as regular concernts and idol events.
+Odaiba is the venue for super popular festivals like the Tokyo Idol Festival and Comiket, as well as regular concerts and idol events.

 Fuji Television Building